core-wg/etch/draft-ietf-core-etch-latest.md

 could not be created or modified, then an appropriate Error Response Code SHOULD be sent.

-The difference between the PUT and PATCH requests is extensively documented in {{-http-patch}}.
+The difference between the PUT and PATCH requests is documented in {{-http-patch}}.

 The PATCH method is not safe and not idempotent, as with the HTTP PATCH method